Ocean data: from vision to action

 Step 3.
 Once you have your Data Management Plan (DMP), contact the Decade Coordination Office for Ocean Data Sharing (DCO-ODS) to:

 Step 3.1.
-Identify the type of data you’re collecting and the suitable repositories for it:
+Identify the type of data you’re collecting and the suitable repositories for it and discuss with DCO-ODS suitable repositories to submit your (meta)data to, and allow a connection with IOC’s data discovery systems:

 Step 3.3.
-Describe the quality of your data:
+Describe the quality of your (meta)data:

-✔️ Check that data is complete, well-labelled (be clear and concise when labelling variables or files) – keep in mind your dataset could be reused by someone else.
+✔️ Check that data is complete, well-labelled (be clear and concise when labelling variables or files, use standardised, open vocabularies where possible) – keep in mind your dataset could be reused by someone else.
+Where data are not complete, attempt to include explanations for why this is the case in associated metadata and in the DMP to help others understand.

-✔️ Prioritise the use of community standards for data sharing; when unsure, contact the DCO-ODS and/or the International Oceanographic Data and Information Exchange (IODE) Programme to get support.
+✔️ Prioritise the use of well-known standards for data sharing used or defined by the relevant community in order to maximise the re-use of a dataset; when unsure, contact the DCO-ODS and/or the International Oceanographic Data and Information Exchange (IODE) to get support.

 Step 3.4.
 Review licensing of your datasets